Two people having a conversation in an office

 • Most investors desire a personal connection with a traditional financial advisor, even if they do not use one currently.
 This indicates strong potential for advisors to showcase their value and encourage digital-only investors to sign up as clients.

 • Investors recognize advantages to the simplicity of robo advisors that automate certain tasks, such as rebalancing and tax-loss harvesting.
-Traditional advisors can tout some automation their practice offers as a client benefit, while enjoying the higher margins brought by improved effiency.
+Traditional advisors can tout the specific automation their practice offers as a client benefit while enjoying the higher margins brought by improved effiency.

 93%